 To take the plunge, you only need to raise $75.
 That's it.
 But why stop there?
-Every dollar raised, whether $75, $150, $500, or $1000, makes a difference in the lives of over 10,000 Special Olympics athletes right here in Wisconsin.
+Every dollar raised, whether $75, $150, $500, or $1000, makes a difference in the lives of nearly 9,000 Special Olympics athletes right here in Wisconsin.
 And that's a really cool thing.

 Here are 5 quick and easy ways to fundraise to your heart’s content.
 Plus, as donations rise, so do the cool prizes.

 Usually polar bears are dangerous and we wouldn’t advise unleashing them in the masses, but ours are a little more colorful and one-dimensional–and also an easy way to fundraise!
 You can ask local businesses to sell them for just one buck, and all money counts toward your personal fundraising goal.
 The bears are free for our Plungers and you can request them here!

 Keep track of your donations by downloading a 2020 Pledge Form and then take it everywhere you go!
 It will be your new best friend.
 And is also a great tool for you to use to keep track of the donations you gather in-person.